Shamanism in Nepal Himalayas

 The Chettri Shamans share several essential traits common with shamans of other ethnic groups, including the utilization of ritualistic paraphernalia and drums.
 However, the regions “Kul-Dhamis (lineage mediums) serve primarily as vehicles of the Chettri “Kul” patrilineage, and those are different from the ritual practitioners of the other ethnic groups.

-In local practice, a Dhami is referred to as a person who accomplishes a specific ritual objective.
+In local practice, a Dhami is a person who accomplishes a specific ritual objective.
 The hyphenated Kul and Jhakri refer to how this purpose is fulfilled; possession by the Kul-Deuta (ancestral deities) in the former instance; while utilizing the Shaman’s equipment helps gain access latter.
 The insistence on the technique and specific ritual accessories suggests a relevant difference between the Jhakri and Dhami masters.

 The Landscape of the Spirits